Thousands of Sudanese protesters hold second day of sit-in outside Bashir's compound

-KHARTOUM (Reuters) - Thousands of protesters held a sit-in outside Sudanese President Omar al-Bashir’s residence in central Khartoum on Sunday, having camped there overnight following the biggest demonstration in months of protests against his 30-year rule, witnesses said.
+KHARTOUM (Reuters) - Thousands of protesters held a sit-in outside Sudanese President Omar al-Bashir’s residence in central Khartoum on Sunday, and crowds chanting anti-government slogans filled several main streets, witnesses said.

-At least one person died on Saturday during “rioting” in Omdurman, Khartoum’s twin city, state news agency SUNA said, without giving details on the cause of death.

-Sudan has seen months of mostly small but sustained protests against Bashir’s rule in which dozens of demonstrators have been killed.
-Security forces have used tear gas, stun grenades and live ammunition to disperse protests, witnesses have said.
+Sudan has seen sustained protests against Bashir and his National Congress Party since Dec.
+19. Security forces have fired tear gas, stun grenades and live bullets to disperse protesters and dozens have been killed during demonstrations.

 Bashir has refused to step down, saying that his opponents need to seek power through the ballot box.

+On Sunday evening, dozens of demonstrations took place in the Sudanese capital, eyewitnesses said.
+Protesters marched in several streets of central Khartoum, setting fire to car tyres and blocking a main road, a Reuters witness said.
+Demonstrators also blocked a bridge that connects Khartoum and Khartoum North.
+No police officers or other security forces personnel could be seen, eyewitnesses said.

+Sudan earlier suffered a total power blackout, the ministry of water resources, irrigation and electricity said without explaining the cause of the outage.
+Electricity was later restored in some areas.

-Since the sit-in began on Saturday, security forces tried several times to clear the protesters from the compound’s vicinity using tear gas, including on Sunday morning, but thousands remained.
+Since the sit-in began outside of the presidential residence on Saturday, security forces had fired tear gas several times in an attempt to clear the protesters, but thousands remained on Sunday.

-Apparently emboldened by the success of similar but much larger protests in Algeria which forced ailing President Abdelaziz Bouteflika to step down last week, Sudanese activists called for Saturday’s protests to mark the anniversary of the 1985 military coup that overthrew autocratic president Jaafar Nimeiri following mass protests against his rule.
+Apparently emboldened by the success of similar but much larger protests in Algeria, which forced ailing President Abdelaziz Bouteflika to step down last week, Sudanese activists called for Saturday’s protests.
+The demonstrations marked the anniversary of the 1985 military coup that overthrew autocratic President Jaafar Nimeiri after mass protests against his rule.

 The protesters urged the military to side with them once more in their bid to push Bashir out of power.

-Apart from Bashir’s residence, the compound, the most heavily-guarded in Sudan, also houses the Defence Ministry and the headquarters of the powerful National Intelligence and Security Service.
+The compound which houses the presidential residence is the most heavily guarded in Sudan.
+It is also home to the defence ministry and the headquarters of the powerful National Intelligence and Security Service.

-Thousands of protesters also gathered in the Burri neighbourhood of Khartoum on Sunday, where they blocked several main roads, witnesses said.
+On Saturday at least one person died during protests in Omdurman, across the Nile from Khartoum, state news agency SUNA said without providing detail on the cause of death.

-The person killed on Saturday was a laboratory doctor who died of his injuries, according to a statement from an opposition doctors’ committee.
+The person killed was a laboratory doctor who succumbed to his injuries, according to a statement from an opposition doctors’ committee.
 Medical staff have played a prominent role in the protests.

-SUNA said other civilians and police officers were also wounded on Saturday in Omdurman, which saw protests late into the evening that subsided by Sunday morning.
+SUNA said other civilians and police officers were wounded on Saturday in Omdurman, the scene of protests late into the evening that subsided by Sunday morning.

 Police and security forces on Saturday blocked all bridges leading to the capital’s centre from Khartoum North and Omdurman, across the River Nile to the north and west respectively, in what appeared to be a bid to prevent the sit-in from swelling.